-Evolutive harmonic analysis of the greyscale record after applying the median age-depth model, reveals stable, high amplitude, eccentricity (~10 cycles/Ma) and obliquity (~20 cycles/Ma) scale frequencies, suggesting that age-depth modeling has successfully removed distortion of these astronomical frequencies as a result of varying sedimentation rates (Figure 6).
-The estimated hiatus duration is somewhat longer than the previously reported (0.079 – 0.0254 Ma), with a median duration of 0.104 Ma and maximum density at 0.021 Ma suggesting an eccentricity or precession scale hiatus Figure 7.
-However, the previous estimates are explicitly minimum duration estimations and fall within the 95% credible interval of the astroBayes modeled duration.
+Evolutive harmonic analysis of the greyscale record after applying the median age-depth model reveals stable, high amplitude, eccentricity (~10 cycles/Ma) and obliquity (~20 cycles/Ma) scale frequencies, suggesting that age-depth modeling has successfully removed distortion of these astronomical frequencies as a result of varying sedimentation rates (Figure 6).
+The estimated hiatus duration has a maximum density at 0.021 Ma, comparable to that previously reported in Meyers and Sageman (2004; 0.079 – 0.0254 Ma), but with a median duration of 0.104 Ma, suggesting an eccentricity or precession scale hiatus (Figure 7).
+However, the previous estimates of Meyers and Sageman (2004) are explicitly minimum duration estimations and fall within the 95% credible interval of the astroBayes modeled duration.